TKabakov/CapstoneProject/README.md

 # CapstoneProject

-This is the final project in the Front-End Specialization.
+This is the final project in teh Meta Front-End Specialization.